zeus-ctrl/git-bats-demo/README.md

 # Setting up the repo

 You'll need to start by getting your own copy of the repository, both on Github and on the computer you're working on.
+We've included links into Github's documentation for these various steps as we go.
+[Atlassian's `git` tutorials](https://www.atlassian.com/git/tutorials/what-is-version-control) are also very good; they tend to focus on BitBucket instead of Github, but the `git` parts are all the same.

 ## Fork the repo

-Start by forking this repository by clicking the "Fork" button near the top right of the Github page for this repo.
+Start by [forking this repository](https://help.github.com/articles/fork-a-repo/#fork-an-example-repository) by clicking the "Fork" button near the top right of the Github page for this repo.
 This creates a copy of the project _on Github_ that belongs to you.
 You'll have full permissions on this copy so you can change the code, add collaborators, etc.

 ## Add collaborators

-If you have teammates for this project, add them as collaborators now.
+If you have teammates for this project, [add them as collaborators](https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/) now.
 Click the "Settings" link on the Github repo page for _your fork_.
 Then choose the "Collaborators & Teams" tab, and add your collaborators as needed.

 ## Clone the repo on your computer

-Now that you have a forked copy on Github, you want to `clone` that so you have a copy on the computer you'll be programming on.
+Now that you have a forked copy on Github, you want to [`clone` that so you have a copy on the computer you'll be programming on](https://help.github.com/articles/fork-a-repo/#keep-your-fork-synced).
 There are essentially two parts to this process: Setting a place for the project on your computer, and then cloning your fork to that location.